csulbying/angular-book/ch03/ch03-add-new-component.md

 The `[(ngModel)]` binds the `<input>` element value with the `hero.name` instance property, in both direction.

-However, when you save the file, the web page goes blank because there is an error in the updated code.
-In Chrome, use the dev tools to check the console output, you can see an error message: `Template parse errors: Can't bind to 'ngModel' since it isn't a known property of 'input'.`.
+However, there is an error in the updated code.
+In Chrome, use the dev tools to check the console output, you can see an error message: `Can't bind to 'ngModel' since it isn't a known property of 'input'.`.
 It means that Angular doesn't understand the `ngModel`.
 The reason is that the `ngModel` is defined in another place and needs to be imported into this application.

 ## Import a Module

 Angular uses `module` to organize subsystems of an application.
 Angular comes with some built-in modules that provide common functions such as HTML form manipulation, http request, routing, and etc. Actually every component needs to be imported and declared in a module before it can be used.

-For example, the root component is imported by a module, the so-called root module with a class name `AppModule` define in the `src/app/app.module.ts`.
+For example, the shell component is imported by a module, the so-called root module with a class name `AppModule` define in the `src/app/app.module.ts`.
 The `HeroesComponent` is also imported and declared.
 The corresponding code is as the following:

 ```ts
 import { AppComponent } from './app.component'